Digital-Rogue-Wave/next-ory-example/README.md

 Get started with the Ory stack quickly and easily.

-> [!Warning]
-> This project is work in progress.
-There is no guarantee that everything will work as it should and breaking changes in
-> the future are possible.

 The goal of this project is to create an easy-to-use setup to self-host the [Ory](https://www.ory.sh) stack with all its components.
 It will contain an authentication UI, implementing all self-service flows for Ory Kratos and Ory Hydra, as well as an admin UI.
 All UI components are written in NextJS and Typescript, and styled using shadcn/ui and TailwindCSS.